oleksandrmeleshchuk-epm/Azure-OpnSense/OpnSense/README.md

 - When you deploy this template, it will leave only TCP 22 listening to Internet while OPNsense gets installed.
 - To monitor the installation process during template deployment you can just probe the port 22 on OPNsense VM public IP (psping or tcping).
 - When port is down which means OPNsense is installed and VM will get restarted automatically.
-At this point you will have only TCP 443.
+At this point you will have only TCP 8076.

 **Note**: It takes about 10 min to complete the whole process when VM is created and a new VM CustomScript is started to install OPNsense.

 ## Usage

-- First access can be done using <HTTPS://PublicIP.> Please ignore SSL/TLS errors and proceed.
+- First access can be done using <HTTPS://PublicIP:8076.> Please ignore SSL/TLS errors and proceed.
-- Your first login is going to be username "root" and password "opnsense" (**PLEASE change your password right the way**).
+- Your first login is going to be username "root" and password.
-- To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.
-- To send traffic to OPNsense you need to create UDR 0.0.0.0 and set IP of trusted NIC IP (10.0.1.4) as next hop.
-Associate that NVA to Trusted-Subnet.

 - **Note:** It is necessary to create appropriate Firewall rules inside OPNsense to desired traffic to work properly.